YoannDeb/chess_tournament/README_EN.md

 pip install flake8-html
 ```

-* Alternative way using requirements_flake8.txt to install the exacts version I used:
+* Alternative way of installing both modules using requirements_flake8.txt to install the exacts version I used:

 ```bash
 pip install -r requirements_flake8.txt
 ```

-## Generate an html report:
+### Generate an html report:

 * Always in a terminal in chess_tournament folder and with virtual environement activated: